-In honour of the new Bond film Spectre, set to open worldwide on 26th October, we explore some of the most beautiful places of the most recent Bond reboot that you can visit, from Casino Royale to Skyfall.
+We explore some of the most beautiful Bond movie locations of the most recent Bond reboots that you can visit, from Casino Royale to Skyfall.

 The first Bond movie to feature Daniel Craig as well as the first book featuring Bond written by author Ian Fleming.
 The movie follows Bond as he tracks down the elusive Le Chiffre, and goes head to head in a high stakes poker game.
 Let’s take a look at some of the spectacular locations used: